masterPiece93/google-web-flow/Flask-VanillaJs2/README.md

 # Client Server Auth

-> `TODO` : seggregate google-sheets implementation in a different blueprint .
-It is current registered as an endpoint-`/use` in the app.py file .

 > `TODO` : introduce docker compose to bind different services together

 > `TODO` : introduce nginx / caddy to host ui & backend .